jsphweid/Finale-Hotkey-Grid/README.md

 z x c v b
 ```

+Additionally, buttons 1-9 directly above the grid change tabs/menus.

 # Getting Started
 - Download [zip](https://github.com/jsphweid/Finale-Hotkey-Grid/archive/v0.19.zip)
 - Extract zip to any folder
 - Run finale-grid-hotkey executable that works for your processor (either 32 bit or 64 bit)
 - While Finale is running, hit CAPS to toggle on/off the GUI and you're there!

-All you really need to run the Finale Hotkey Grid is the .exe and the folder "icons."
+All you really need to run the Finale Hotkey Grid is the .exe and the folder "icons".
 These two things must be in the same folder (they are by default).

 # Making Modifications
 Alright.
 So maybe you want to switch some of the buttons around or add your own macros to my interface.
 Cool.
-Currently, the only way to do any of these is to change some code.
-But it's okay, it's not that difficult, even if you can't really code.
+Currently, the only way to do any of these things is to change some code.
+Don't worry... it's not that difficult, even if you can't really code.
 To start, you must have AutoHotkey installed.

 ## Installing AutoHotkey and an optional text editor
 Download the most current version from [AHKScript.org](http://ahkscript.org/).
 After you install that, it might be wise to get a good text editor.
 Sure you can just open the scripts in Notepad and edit them, but there is no highlighting, auto-complete, and other things that make more advanced text editors preferable to code with.
 I use Sublime Text 3.
 There is a package for AHK thankfully available [here](https://github.com/ahkscript/SublimeAutoHotkey).
 Additionally, you can use [SciTE4AutoHotkey](http://fincs.ahk4.net/scite4ahk/).
 All are free.